liki-mc/ranking/README.md

-# Discord bot template
+# Ranking site and discord bot

-See the [discord.py docs](https://discordpy.readthedocs.io/en/stable/) for more info
+See the [discord.py docs](https://discordpy.readthedocs.io/en/stable/) for more info.

+See the [django docs](https://docs.djangoproject.com/en/5.2/) for more info.

 ## Running